pedroCX486/dockerized-youtrack-arm64/README.md

 # dockerized-youtrack-arm64
 Docker files to run YouTrack (.jar) on an ARM64 server.
-This may not be the best/optimal settings but it works quite well.

 You need to download the YouTrack `.jar` file from the JetBrains website and change VAR `YOUTRACK_JAR_FILE` in the `Dockerfile` to match the version of the file you got.
+Remember to also put all of the files (Dockerfile, docker-compose.yml and the .jar file) in the same directory before following the instructions!

 After that it's as simple as: